What is the difference between SayWeather and SayWeather Pro systems?

 What is the annual cost for SayWeather and the online publishing?

 SayWeather™ is affordable to buy, install, and maintain.
-Generally, there are no annual costs.
+Generally, there are minimal recurring costs.
 Once you purchase the system, there are no fees associated with retrieving your data.
 We publish data to Weather Underground, the world's largest source of online personal and private weather stations.
 There is no fee to set up an account or view your data.
-Cleaning debris from the rain bucket debris filter and periodic calibrations are suggested.
+Cleaning debris from the rain bucket debris filter and yearly replacement of the weather station backup battery (ca. $3).
+Airport operators may perform periodic NIST calibrations ($230 + shipping to Davis Instruments in CA) of their weather station to ensure windspeed, temperature, humidity, and barometric sensors are performing to specification.

 This looks like a great capability.
 What do the regulations say about its use?